Katherine Facenda '23: The Smile Architect

 Katherine’s foray into biology might seem an unlikely one for a future dentist.

-As she prepares for graduation this spring, Christine notes her internships at Boston Children’s Hospital and Dana-Farber Cancer Institute, as well as her cocurricular activities, “have confirmed my strong calling to help people and made me comfortable in speaking to people from all walks of life.”
+During Christine's time at Emmanuel, her internships at Boston Children’s Hospital and Dana-Farber Cancer Institute, as well as her cocurricular activities, “confirmed my strong calling to help people and made me comfortable in speaking to people from all walks of life.”

 Her coursework in adult psychopathology and child psychopathology allowed her to study abnormal cognition and behavior through the lens of social norms and constructs, offering a broader perspective of the human experience.
 “In a clinical sense, I gained so many skills in terms of diagnostic and assessment techniques, but our faculty also made us aware of the need for more compassion for those who have mental disorders,” she said.

 With an internship in Boston Children’s Hospital’s trauma department already on her resume, Christine spent her senior year serving as an intern for the volunteer and family services team at nearby Dana-Farber Cancer Institute.
 There, she worked directly with patients and caregivers and facilitated the distribution of resources on the non-clinical side of care, including building the online resource library, filming instructional videos, hosting webinars, and serving as a feedback liaison between patients and senior leadership.
 In addition to building her professional network of social workers, nurses, doctors and senior leadership at Dana-Farber, she learned what it means to make an impact within a team and in the workplace.